The Garrano Horse at Gerês National Park, Portugal

 It’s difficult to find the word to express how much I love seeing these free animals in the wild.

-They are no longer in danger of extinction as once they were, it is a sign that there is hope in the future of coexistence between humans and wildlife.
+They are no longer in danger of extinction as once they were, it is a sign of hope in the future of coexistence between humans and wildlife.

 This was a moment to remember.